INVESTOR ALERT—How Can I Recover My Investment Losses In The Northstar Healthcare Income Real Estate Investment Trust

 At this stage, investors of the Northstar Healthcare Income, Inc. Non-Traded REIT are holding an illiquid investment with substantial principal losses that no longer pays a dividend.
 This outcome is completely contrary to the representations made by Financial Advisors at the time of purchase.

-To discuss your recovery options in the Northstar Healthcare Income, Inc. Non-Traded REIT, please contact the Wolper Law Firm for a free, confidential consultation.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+To discuss your recovery options in the Northstar Healthcare Income, Inc. Non-Traded REIT, please contact the Wolper Law Firm, P.A. for a free, confidential consultation.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 We can be reached at 800.931.8452 or by email at firstname.lastname@example.org.